+There is ample and reliable data on the need for a DSW program including a market study with the EAB and regional employment projections via the Bureau of Labor Statistics.
 To ensure program viability and prior to developing this proposal, UMB collaborated with EAB to conduct a market analysis assessing the need to pursue a DSW by social workers in the State of Maryland.
 The full market analysis is contained in Appendix A. Findings suggest strong employer demand for DSW graduates within the region and recommend the development of a DSW program at UMB.
-For example, the demand for doctoral-level social work professionals grew an average of 4.51% between December 2018 and November 2021, outpacing the average growth for all doctoral-level professionals (i.e., 1.59%).
-In addition, potential employers advertised many relevant job postings in the past year (i.e., 980 postings).
-This analysis suggests a growing labor market and demand for social work professionals to fill those slots.
+The EAB found regional demand for doctoral-level social work professionals grew an average of 4.51% between December 2018 and November 2021, outpacing the average growth for all doctoral-level professionals (i.e., 1.59%).